Zhao Ziye

-Zhao Ziye (赵梓业; born 1 October 2003) is a Chinese footballer currently playing as a forward for Shijiazhuang Gongfu.
+Zhao Ziye (赵梓业; born 1 October 2003) is a Chinese footballer currently playing as a forward for Wuhan Three Towns B.

 Club career

 Zhao was selected as one of fifty young Chinese footballers to join the academy of Spanish side Atlético Madrid, as part of Wanda Group's "China Football Hope Star" initiative to encourage the development of young Chinese footballers.

 On his return to China, he joined Hebei FC, and went on to score his first goal for the club in August 2022, in a 4–3 loss to Tianjin Jinmen Tiger.

-He joined Chinese League One side Sichuan Jiuniu on April 14, 2023 on a free transfer after Hebei FC dissolved the previous month.
+He joined Chinese League One side Sichuan Jiuniu on April 14, 2023 on a free transfer after Hebei FC dissolved in the previous month.

+On 22 July 2026, Zhao transferred to China League Two side Wuhan Three Towns B.